SharkyBytes/ExcelWizard/README.md

 ## Overview

 Excel Wizard simplifies the process of handling Excel files by providing an easy-to-use interface for validating data, previewing it before import, and efficiently storing it in a MongoDB database.
-Built with **React.js** on the frontend and **Node.js/Express.js** on the backend, this app makes working with Excel files a breeze! 🌟
+Built with **React.js** on the frontend and **Node.js/Express.js** on the backend, this app makes working with Excel files a breeze!🌟

 ## Features 🚀